Tuned mass damper: Motorsport

 The tuned mass damper was introduced as part of the suspension system by Renault on its 2005 F1 car (the Renault R25), at the 2005 Brazilian Grand Prix.
 The system reportedly reduced lap times by 0.3 seconds: a phenomenal gain for a relatively simple device.
 The stewards of the meeting deemed it legal, but the FIA appealed against that decision.

 Two weeks later, the FIA International Court of Appeal deemed the mass damper illegal.
 It was deemed to be illegal because the mass was not rigidly attached to the chassis; the influence the damper had on the pitch attitude of the car in turn affected the gap under the car and the ground effects of the car.
 As such, the damper was considered to be a movable aerodynamic device and hence an illegal influence on the performance of the aerodynamics.

 Production cars

 Tuned mass dampers are widely used in production cars, typically on the crankshaft pulley to control torsional vibration and, more rarely, the bending modes of the crankshaft.
 They are also used on the driveline for gearwhine, and elsewhere for other noises or vibrations on the exhaust, body, suspension or anywhere else.
 Almost all modern cars will have one mass damper, and some may have ten or more.

 The usual design of damper on the crankshaft consists of a thin band of rubber between the hub of the pulley and the outer rim.
-This device, often called a harmonic damper, is located on the other end of the crankshaft opposite of where the flywheel and the transmission is.
+This device, often called a harmonic damper, is located on the other end of the crankshaft opposite of where the flywheel and the transmission are.
 An alternative design is the centrifugal pendulum absorber which is used to reduce the internal combustion engine's torsional vibrations.